GofioDesign/The-Odin-Project/01-FOUNDATIONS-WORK/02-PREREQUISITES/14-GIT-BASICS.md

 ![Commit hello_world and check repo status again using CLI](https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/09.png)

 5. Type git log and look at the output.
-You should see an entry for your “Add hello_world.txt” commit.
+You should see an entry for your “git add hello_world.txt” commit.
 You will also see details on the author who made the commit and the date and time of when the commit was made.
 If your terminal is stuck in a screen with (END) at the bottom, just press “q” to escape.
 You can configure settings for this later, but don’t worry about it too much for now.
 ![Commit hello_world and check repo status again using CLI](https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/10.png)